Information for Cannabis and Cannabinoid Retail

 Business licenses required by the City of Saint Paul are listed by category below.

-Before Class “N” license applications may be accepted by DSI the District Council form must be submitted by the applicant to the District Council serving the neighborhood that your business is located within.
+Before Class “N” license applications may be accepted by DSI the Class "N" District Council Form must be submitted by the applicant to the District Council serving the neighborhood that your business is located within.
 Follow this link for the Interactive Map of District Councils than enter your business address in the top left corner to find the appropriate District Council.
 The contact information can be found at the District Council Directory link.

 The State of Minnesota and Ramsey County may also require an additional license depending on business type(s).